vita-epfl/civil127-2025/Lab_3_Classes_and_Tests/Lab_3_instructions.md

  ---
 ```

-Implement a Stack class which works with numbers and gives you the maximum
+Implement a Stack class which works with integers and gives you the maximum
 and minimum values currently in the stack.
 Your class should have the following
 API: